bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links I want to paint in the dark with a Crazyflie %}
 {% row_text %}
-The Crazyflie 2.X is fun to fly as is but adding the LED-ring deck and flying in the dark adds a new dimension.
+The Crazyflie 2.X is fun to fly as is but adding the {% poplink led-ring-deck %} and flying in the dark adds a new dimension.
 The RGB LEDs lets you chose any colour and with some coding any light sequence can be displayed, for instance controlled by the on board sensors.